IshanMehta115/Applied-Cryptography/Assignment-1/Traid-AE/README.md

 ### Decryption

-The decryption function should take the following inputs:
+The decryption function takes the following inputs:
 - A key `K`.
 - A nonce `N`.
 - The ciphertext `C`.